RyoK3N/Music/drum3x/readme.md

 ```

 __Controls__

-Drum Pads: Click on the buttons or use the keyboard keys to play beats.
+1.Drum Pads: Click on the buttons or use the keyboard keys to play beats.

+2.Record: Click the Record button to start recording your beat sequence.

+3.Stop: Click the Stop button to stop recording.

+4.Play: Click the Play button to play back your recorded sequence.

+5.System Performance Monitor: A separate window displays the CPU usage over time.

 __Key Bindings:__